Biosphere Terrestrial Atlas

 Summary

-In order to make informed decisions around land use management and conservation efforts, baseline information is required to understand the historical context of an area.
-Inspired by the Marine Reference Guide, this project aims to create an online mapping application that will include research of past and present conditions, restoration history, and outstanding future opportunities related to conservation and restoration, as well as accompanying ESRI StoryMaps showcasing the histories of ecologically significant areas of the region.
-Once data is compiled, an analysis will be carried out to identify knowledge gaps and areas where conservation/restoration efforts could be focused on.
+In order to make informed decisions around land use management and conservation efforts that are holistic in nature, baseline information is required to understand the context of an area.
+Inspired by the Marine Reference Guide, this project aims to create an online mapping application that will include open access data related to biodiversity conservation and land use in the Biosphere Region.
+Data compiled in the Atlas will provide support for evidence-based decision making and help identify knowledge gaps and areas where conservation and restoration efforts could be focused.

 The Need